099ersf2/099ersf2/README.md

 <img width="900" alt="" src ="Images/Robux Shop UI">

-I designed the _Robux Shop_ UI and scripted it.
-The UI is fully functional on the client and has special method to customize the way gamepasses and dev products load.
-The system has been securely made on the server to save and load the player's purchased gamepasses and products.
-It displays what the player has purchased and not purchased, and it has a product class that allows the devs to easly add rewards to gamepasses without worrying that players the already own the gamepass will missout.
-It has great animations when the player is prompted a purchase and when they recive the product.
-The system is modular as you can add it to any game within minutes it is fully functional.
-It also can notify the player when an error occured to help reassure them.
+I designed and scripted the Robux Shop UI.
+It is fully functional on the client and includeds a special method for customizing how gamepasses and developer products load.
+The server securely saves and loads purchased items.
+It displays owned and unowned products and uses a product class that allows developers to easily add rewards without worrying about players missing out if they already onw a gamepass.

+It includes polished animations for purchases and product rewards.
+The system is modular and can be added to any game within minutes.
+It also notifies the player when an error occurs to reassure them.

 https://github.com/user-attachments/assets/fda8f744-82a8-4f08-a571-047f88fe100d

-The video above shows the fully functional Robux Shop.
-It shows product loading, functional purchases, and shows a very sastisfying purchased result.
+The video above shows the fully functional Robux Shop, including product loading, purchase flow, and satisfying purchase feedback.

 ## Unity